In a nutshell

-• Must-see sights in Lisbon include Tram Line 28E, Praça do Comércio, and the countless lookout points.
+- The top attractions in Lisbon are the Tram Line 28E, the Praça do Comércio, and the countless viewpoints.

-• Cool neighborhoods in Lisbon include the historic Alfama district, the nightlife hub Bairro Alto, and Belém with its historic monuments.
+- Cool places to visit in Lisbon are the historic Alfama district, the nightlife hub Bairro Alto, and Belém with its historic monuments.

-• In addition to the sights in Lisbon, be sure to try Pastéis de Nata, wander around LX Factory, and eat at Time Out Market.
+- In addition to the sights in Lisbon, be sure to try Pastéis de Nata, wander around LX Factory, and eat at the Time Out Market.

 What to see in Lisbon if you only have a few days to explore the city?
-Lisbon has so much to offer, but for visitors with limited time, these are the top Lisbon sights that can be easily explored in one weekend.
+Lisbon has so much to offer, but if you have limited time to visit the most beautiful places in Lisbon, don’t miss these top attractions in Lisbon:

 Download Lisbon’s attractions map for easy access